okland/camera-ui/README.md

 Add it to your [Meteor](http://meteor.com) app with `meteor add okland:camera-ui`.
 This package is mobile UI expanded version of [mdg:camera](https://atmospherejs.com/mdg/camera) package.

-There are only three methods in this package :
+There are only four methods in this package :

 ### MeteorCameraUI.getPicture([options], callback)